Frank and Ollie

 Frank and Ollie is a 1995 documentary film about the life and careers of Frank Thomas and Ollie Johnston, two chief animators who had worked at Walt Disney Animation Studios from its early years until their retirement in the late 1970s.

 It was directed, produced and written by Theodore Thomas, Frank Thomas' son.
 A number of other important figures in the animation business are also interviewed about Frank and Ollie's influence of modern animation, and about their personal friendship.

 Release

 The film was first shown at the Sundance Film Festival in January, 1995, before gaining a limited theatrical release in October.

-Home Media
+Home media

-The film was very obscure, having received a limited theatrical and VHS release.
+The film received a limited theatrical and VHS release.
 However, in 2003, the film was released on a Special Edition DVD, including such features as commentary, 5.1 Dolby Digital Surround Sound, a behind-the-scenes featurette, footage of Frank and Ollie's very first animations made at Disney, and some of Frank and Ollie's home movies as well as some scenes of Ollie's live steam train, excerpted from a Disney TV show.